 - 1. Initialize parallel environment with psb_init

 - 2. Initialize index space with psb_cdall

 - 3. Allocate sparse matrix and dense vectors with psb_spall and psb_geall

 - 4. Loop over all local rows, generate matrix and vector entries, and insert them with psb_spins and psb_geins

 - 5. Assemble the various entities:

 - (a) psb_cdasb

 - (b) psb_spasb

 - (c) psb_geasb

-- Choose the preconditioner to be used with prec%init and build it with prec%build3. - 7.
-Call the iterative method of choice, e.g. psb_bicgstab
+- 6. Choose the preconditioner to be used with prec%init and build it with prec%build3. - 7.
+Call the iterative driver psb_krylov with the method of choice, e.g. bicgstab.